Text by Mathieu Saujot, researcher at IDDRI and Sarah Thiriot, sociologist at ADEME

 Rewriting our collective histories

 The evolution of our social norms also partly relativizes this questioning of our freedom to desire and to choose.
 Current social norms, the result of history and conventions, are as much a glue that holds together our collective lives as they are constraints on our daily practices (e.g. a proper family meal should include meat; successful people do not ride bicycles).
-We can therefore see the transition to new ways of living as a collective redefinition of what is desirable and positive[3]In response to a question about the green dictatorship, P. Bihouix replies: “Desire is mimetic: I only desire what others desire. […] Tomorrow, it will be aberrant to drive a car that … Continue reading , something that humanity is constantly doing, more or less explicitly.
+We can therefore see the transition to new ways of living as a collective redefinition of what is desirable and positive[3]In response to a question about the green dictatorship, P. Bihouix replies: “Desire is mimetic: I only desire what others desire. […] Tomorrow, it will be aberrant to drive a car that weighs a … Continue reading , something that humanity is constantly doing, more or less explicitly.
 As Y. N. Harari explains, the essence of humanity is to collectively believe in the stories it tells itself, and these stories change.

 Finally, it is the conceding of a part of our freedoms to the State and to our fellow citizens, within the framework of a social contract, that constitutes the basis of our collective lives.
 This is one of the results of the ADEME survey on lifestyles carried out in the “Transition(s) 2050” forecast: citizens questioned clearly perceived the challenge of reducing the freedom to consume.
 But for these people consumption was not the main principle underlying the idea of freedom.
 What ultimately matters most to them is the organization of social life, particularly the management of inequalities and the ability to influence one’s future or that of one’s community.
 The ecological transition reactivates the need to ask ourselves these questions: what are we prepared to give and receive, in terms of rights and duties, within the framework of a new social contract allowing us to remain within planetary boundaries?
 And what would become of our freedoms in a world severely impacted by climate change?